hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 Your brain has a difficult time understanding nonlinear outcomes.
 Your emotional circuitry is built to understand linear outputs.
 Meaning if **x** causes **y** and if I increase **x**, then **y** will **always** increase **x**.

 For example, the more time I practice painting, the better my paintings will become.
 However, I could spent months learning to paint and not a single one of my paintings could show any improvement during that time.
 We often expect a **linear** **outcome**.
 That if you practice consistently, you will consistently get better.
-Nassime Taleb states that we rarely see a satisfying **linear outcome** in reality.
+Nassim Taleb states that we rarely see a satisfying **linear outcome** in reality.

 However, let's say that I have the mental toughness to continue on despite no visible results.
 At the 6th month I have a "aha" moment and I am suddenly able to paint like Bob Ross.
-This is known as the **_tipping_** **_point_** famously coined by Malcolm Gladwell.
-More importantly This is also seen as a nonlinear outcome
+This is known as the **tipping** **point** (coined by Malcolm Gladwell) or a **nonlinear outcome**.

+Nonlinear outcomes are difficult to comprehend because small changes can lead to disproportionate results.
+And sometimes those results are not visible until there is a **tipping point**.

 This happens more frequently than we imagine and is captured well in Malcolm Gladwell's The Tipping Point.